-Living and Working in Trinidad and Tobago
+Living in Trinidad and Tobago

 An entire season of fun starting after Christmas and culminating in late February/early March with 2 days of masquerading in the streets of Port of Spain and other venues.
 The country comes to a complete stop on these two days of fun, parades dancing and music.